Kernel Scaling for Manifold Learning and Classification: Experimental Results

 \subsubsection{{Classification of Handwritten Digits}}

 In the following experiment, we use the dataset from the UCI machine learning repository \cite{Lichman:2013}.
-The dataset consists of 2000 data points describing 200 data points of each digit from 0 to 9 extracted from a collection of dutch utility maps.
+The dataset consists of $2000$ data points describing $200$ instances of each digit from $0$ to $9$, extracted from a collection of Dutch utility maps.
 The dataset consists of multiple features of different dimensions.
-We use the Zerkine moment (ZER), morphological (MOR), profile correlations (FAC) and the Karhunen-love coefficients (KAR) as our features space denoted by $\mymat{X}^1,\mymat{X}^2$,$\mymat{X}^3,\mymat{X}^4$, respectively.
+We use a concatenation of the Zerkine moment (ZER), morphological (MOR), profile correlations (FAC) and the Karhunen-lo\'{e}ve coefficients (KAR) as our features space.

-We compute the proposed ratios $\rho_P \textbf{ and }\rho_{\Psi}$ for various values of $\epsilon$, and estimate the optimal scale based on Eqs. \ref{eq:rhopsi}, \ref{eq:rhop}.
-We evaluate the extracted embedding by performing 20-fold cross validation ($5\%$ left out as a test set).
-The classification is done by applying K-Nearest Neighbors in the $d$-dimensional embedding.
-In Fig. \ref{fig:Mnist}, we present the classification results and the proposed optimal scales $\epsilon$ for classification.
-The proposed scale intersects with the scale that provides maximal classification rate.
+We compute the proposed ratios $\rho_P$ and $\rho_{\Psi}$ for various values of $\epsilon$, and estimate the optimal scale based on Eqs.\ (\ref{eq:rhopsi}), (\ref{eq:rhop}).
+We evaluate the extracted embedding using $20$-fold cross validation ($5\%$ left out as a test set).
+The classification is done by applying k-NN (with $k=1$) in the $d$-dimensional embedding.
+In Fig.\ \ref{fig:Mnist}, we present the classification results and the proposed optimal scales $\epsilon$ for classification.
+Our proposed scale concurs with the scale that provides maximal classification rate.